webdevelopers-eu/z-template/README.md

 </html>
 ```

+To use the templating library, add the `z-var="{{PROPERTY}}
-Now you can add the `z-var="PROPERTY TARGET"` attribute to any element
+{{TARGET/ACTION}}"` attribute to any element in your HTML.
+Then call
-and then call `$(element).template(...)` on that element or any parent.
+`$(element).template(...)` on that element or any parent element.

-The `z-var` attribute holds (comma-separated) instruction(s)
-specifying what should be replaced and where or what should be done.

-The `TARGET` is usually `.` (dot) to insert the value as text in the
-element or `@ATTR_NAME` to insert variable into attribute.
-It is
-simple and you will understand it in a minute by looking at examples
-bellow or by jumping to the [syntax](#syntax) section.

-Let's see how it works in real world.

-Assume that all examples in this section use this Javascript to apply
-the template.
-We pass quite complex data object to the template.
 The
+z-var attribute holds instructions, separated by commas, specifying
+what should be replaced and where, or what action should be taken.

+The TARGET/ACTION is usually `.` (dot) to insert the value as text in
+the element or `@ATTR_NAME` to insert a variable into an attribute.
+It's
+simple and easy to understand, as you'll see in the examples below or
+in the syntax section.

+Let's see how the library works in a real-world scenario.
+In the
+examples below, we pass a complex data object to the template.
+The
 values in the object will be inserted in various points defined by
-`z-var` in HTML as you will see bellow.
+`z-var` in the HTML.

+Here is the javascript code with variables to apply the template:

 ```javascript
 $('.target').template({